 With air vents in all three rows and the ability to control the climate in the back of the vehicle independently from the front, everyone stayed cool and content even on 100-plus-degree days.
 I could either operate the rear A/C myself from up front or let the kids monkey with it via controls on the back of the center console.

 There's plenty of cargo space behind the raised third-row seat thanks to the recessed floor.
 However, the deep well extends underneath the seats.
 If a can of chickpeas rolls out of your grocery bag, you may be flat out of luck for that hummus you were planning on making.
 (Or, like me, you could get your littlest child to climb in there and try to reach her arm under the seat to hunt for it.)

 The third-row seat splits 50/50 and folds flat manually via an overly complicated system of pull-straps.
 Pull strap 1 to release and fold the head restraint, then pull strap 1 again and press the seatback forward.
 Next, pull strap 2 to release the seat cushion while simultaneously pulling the last strap to tumble the seat into the deep well.
 Next, load your stuff into the cargo area while simultaneously juggling fiery bowling pins.
 And if you want that seat to tumble backward to become a tailgating seat, don't even try.

 Or, you can opt for power-folding seats, which are available on Limited trims.

 Storage Compartments (Puny, Fair, Ample, Galore): Galore

 SENSE AND STYLE

-Fun-Factor (None, Some, Good Times, Groove-On): Some
+Fun-Factor (None, Some, Good Times, Groove-On): Good Times

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed